This Baked Vegan Orzo Recipe is an easy, throw-it-all-in, one-pot wonder featuring tender orzo, cherry tomatoes & veggies topped with melty cheese!

 And a few ingredient notes:

 - Orzo - If you’ve never had orzo before, it’s sort of like pasta meets rice, as in it is actually a type of pasta but is shaped like grains of rice.
 This means it cooks really quickly and is really easy to eat.
 Just perfect for this baked vegan orzo situation.
 You'll find orzo pasta in almost all grocery stores with the other dried pasta.
 Gluten-free orzo is easy to find too.
 Got some leftover after making this?
-Give my Lemon Orzo Salad a try!
+Give my Lemon Orzo Salad or Creamy Orzo with Zucchini a try!

 - Veggies - Cherry tomatoes, onions, and garlic are the only ones that are required.
 You can then add one or two easy cooking veggies of choice.
 I used a large zucchini, but you could use any combination of zucchini, mushrooms, spinach, asparagus, red bell peppers, broccoli (chopped small), corn, or frozen peas.
 Just steer clear of harder veggies like sweet potato, cauliflower or squash as they will take too long to cook.